-In this section, we begin analysis of the agents' beliefs by characterizing the sense in which beliefs converge and identifying the limit sets.
-First, we state some general convergence results from stochastic approximation theory, due to Kushner and Yin (1997) and Benaim (1999), which are relevant for the current model.
-In particular, we show that the limiting behavior of the learning rule is governed by a differential equation.
-We then summarize known results on global convergence, and consider two example games.
+In this section, I begin analysis of the agents' beliefs by characterizing the sense in which beliefs converge and identifying the limit sets.
+First, I state some general convergence results from stochastic approximation theory, due to Kushner and Yin (1997) and Benaim (1999), which are relevant for the current model.
+In particular, I show that the limiting behavior of the learning rule is governed by a differential equation.
+I then summarize known results on convergence, and consider two example games.